I Live Here Now: Development

 In November 2015, the episode's title was revealed as "I Live Here Now" and it was announced that series creators Damon Lindelof and Tom Perrotta had written the episode while executive producer Mimi Leder had directed it.
 This was Lindelof's nineteenth writing credit, Perrotta's sixth writing credit, and Leder's seventh directing credit.

+Karaoke scene

+Upon hearing that he would have to sing in front of an audience, Theroux immediately called Lindelof and said "fuck you".
+Singing, public speaking, and being under a spotlight are three of his biggest fears.
+The original script had Theroux sing Like a Prayer by Madonna, but the show was unable to license the song.

 Reception

 Viewers

 The episode was watched by 0.993 million viewers, earning a 0.5 in the 18-49 rating demographics on the Nielson ratings scale.
 This means that 0.5 percent of all households with televisions watched the episode.
 This was a 15% increase from the previous episode, which was watched by 0.861 million viewers with a 0.4 in the 18-49 demographics.

 Critical reviews

 "I Live Here Now" received critical acclaim.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8.7/10 for the episode, based on 16 reviews.
 The site's consensus states: "'I Live Here Now' is a moving and satisfying finale to The Leftovers excellent second season."

-Matt Fowler of IGN gave the episode an "amazing" 9.5 out of 10 and wrote in his verdict, "'I Live Here Now' many not have been able to give everyone their due, but considering how much more there was going on here, and how many more character there were to service, compared to the Season 2 finale, I think this one was still a triumph.
+Matt Fowler of IGN gave the episode an "amazing" 9.5 out of 10 and wrote in his verdict, "'I Live Here Now' many not have been able to give everyone their due, but considering how much more there was going on here, and how many more characters there were to service, compared to the Season 1 finale, I think this one was still a triumph.
 Just a soul-squeezing journey from start to finish, filled with truly memorable and moving moments."

 Joshua Alston of The A.V.
 Club gave the episode a "B–" grade and wrote, "This could very well be the end of the series, and if 'I Live Here Now' is the series finale, it's a really odd note to end on, and another deeply polarizing, spiritually playful series finale for Damon Lindelof to add to his resume."

 Alan Sepinwall of HitFix wrote, "I cover television for a living, so I'm not supposed to believe in miracles.
 But I want to see what amazing feats The Leftovers still has in store, and I want to believe that the miracle is coming, somehow, some way."
 Jeff Labrecque of Entertainment Weekly wrote, "The Leftovers was the rare treat that got better in its second season.
 Justin Theroux and Christopher Eccleston both took my breath away with some of the most touching, most powerful performances I've seen on TV all year, and Ann Dowd's Patti deserves to be resurrected somehow — maybe she and Virgil just walked out of a cave together in Perth."